Colorectal Cancer: Tests After Diagnosis

 The number of platelets

-Information from the CBC will help your doctor assess the possible effects of the cancer.
+Information from the CBC will help your healthcare provider assess the possible effects of the cancer.
 For instance, a low red blood cell count may be a sign of anemia that’s caused by the tumor bleeding.
 The CBC is also important before and during treatment.
 For example, it's important that your platelet count is high enough before you have surgery.
 Having a low platelet count before surgery puts you at greater risk for bleeding.
 If you are getting chemotherapy, your CBC will be checked regularly.
 That’s important because chemo can affect your bone marrow, where new blood cells are made.

 Blood chemistry tests